PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

 \section{Analysis and Experimental Resutls}

 We begin this section by describing both the datasets used in our experiment, followed by definitions of evaluation metrics.
-Then, we compare the performance of PiDR approach against the baselines.
+Then, we compare the performance of PiDR and PiDR-EKF approaches against the baselines.